-- 159. Order in Council No. 54/2001 establishing Mackenzie County as a Specialized Municipality, requires a Two-Thirds (2/3) majority vote for the following: - a.
+- 129. Order in Council No. 54/201 establishing Mackenzie County as a Specialized Municipality, requires a Two-Thirds (2/3) majority vote for the following: - a.
 Procedural Bylaw - b.
 Council Remuneration Bylaw - i.
 A simple majority vote is required when authorized Councillors to attend a seminar, convention, workshop, or any other function that Councillors may attend for reimbursement of expenses. - c.
 All issues regarding property taxes - d.
 A bylaw to change the number of Councillors, the boundaries of wards or the method of electing a Chief Elected Officer. - i.
 A simple majority vote is required when electing a Chief Elected Officer in the manner prescribed in this Bylaw. - e.
 The appointment or termination of the Chief Administrative Officer; however, any direction given to the CAO shall be done by a simple majority vote. - f.
 A resolution for the adoption and amendment of the budget. - g.
-Any amendments to the Organizational Chart. - h.
 Any other matter designated by Council within this Bylaw.